agile-students-fall2025/2-git-practice-mxf4596/README.md

 # Comment

 This is a thorough overview of computer vision, clearly explaining how it enables machines to see and interpret visual data using AI, deep learning, and CNNs.
 I appreciate how it draws parallels with human vision to make the concept intuitive.
-Overall, it’s a well rounded explanation for both technical and non-technical readers.
+Overall, it’s a well rounded explanation for both technical and non-technical readers. -Lanxi Lin